Pylons/pyramid/docs/narr/views.rst

 Furthermore, a view needn't *always* return a Response object.
-If a view happens to return something which does not implement the Pyramid Response interface, :mod:`pyramid` will attempt to use a :term:`renderer` to construct a response.
+If a view happens to return something which does not implement the Pyramid Response interface, :app:`Pyramid` will attempt to use a :term:`renderer` to construct a response.
 For example:

 .. code-block:: python